RTJ/kalixa_api/README.md

   ENV['TEST_KALIXA_API_USER'] # Test Api User
   ENV['TEST_KALIXA_API_PASSWORD'] # Test Api Password

-  ENV['KALIXA_API_TEST_MODE'] # If is true all requests will use test user / password and the test api url.
+  ENV['KALIXA_API_MODE'] # If is NOT 'production' all requests will use test user / password and the test api url.

 ```